anazhmetdin/siRNAdesigner/README.md

   - guide Tm
   - passenger Tm

-  in case of -i input method containing more than one target, multiple csv files will be written each named using the sequence ID from the fasta file
+  in case of -i input method containing more than one target, multiple csv files will be written each named using the sequence ID from the fasta file.
+Otherwise, multiple inputs will correspond to multiple csv files indexed by their input order

 ## Running Example: